drush-ops/drush/README.txt

      (or, if you did not follow step 3, by running "./sites/all/modules/drush.php" or navigating to sites/all/modules/drush and running "./drush.php" )

+    If you have troubles, try using the -l and -r flags when invoking drush.php.
+See below.

 For Windows (experimental!):
   - Follow steps 1 and 2.
 Use drush by navigating to sites/all/modules/drush